TownLake/blog-samrhea-legacy/content/posts/2023/2023-07-05-habits/index.md

 ## What did I learn this round?

-* Travel is the habit killer.
+* Travel is still the habit killer.
 Like nutrition or sleep, habits are so easy to ignore and break when you are jet lagged or busy in a new environment.
+* The habits where I need to create something (writing) or learn something (Portuguese) are the most difficult to keep consistent.
+* That maxim is true - if you miss two days in a road, you're toast.
+That happened to me with push ups after I skipped a day due to procrastination and then forgetting to do it.
+Once I missed one day, it became way easier to miss another day when I was at something like a 12 day streak.

 ## New Habits

+Nothing added since the last post.

+## Existing Habits

 ### ☀️ Sunscreen